IPGP/rinexmod/README.md

         Force the loading of the input RINEX.
 Useful if its name is not standard.
         The default is False.
     force_sitelog : bool, optional
-        Force sitelog-based header values when RINEX's header and sitelog site name do not correspond.
-The default is False. ignore : bool, optional
+        If a single sitelog is provided, force sitelog-based header values when RINEX's header and sitelog site name do not correspond.
+        If several sitelogs are provided, skip badly-formated sitelogs.
+        The default is False.
+    ignore : bool, optional
         Ignore firmware changes between instrumentation periods
         when getting header values info from sitelogs.
 The default is False. ninecharfile : str, optional
         Path of a file that contains 9-char. site names from the M3G database.
         The default is None.
+    no_hatanaka : bool, optional
+        Skip high-level RINEX-specific Hatanaka compression
+        (performed per default).
+        The default is False.
     compression : str, optional
-        Set RINEX compression
+        Set low-level RINEX file compression.
-        acceptables values : gz (recommended to fit IGS standards), 'Z', None.
+        acceptable values : gz (recommended to fit IGS standards), 'Z', None.
         The default is None.
     relative : str, optional
         Reconstruct files relative subfolders.
         You have to indicate the common parent folder, that will be replaced with the output folder.
 The default is ''. verbose : bool, optional
         set the level of verbosity
         (False for the INFO level, True for the DEBUG level).
         The default is True.
     full_history : bool, optional
         Add the full history of the station in the RINEX's header as comment.
     tolerant_file_period : bool, optional
         If True, the RINEX file period is tolerant and stick to